SteveRuffino/DigitalConceptFinal/intermediate.md

 ### Usage

-Use links for navigation, images for visuals, and tables for structured data in your documentation.
+Use links for navigation, use images for visuals, and use tables for structured data in your documentation.